btc-vision/transaction/Unwrap.md

-Sure, here's the modified guide for unwrapping wBTC:

 # Unwrapping wBTC Guide

 This guide will walk you through the process of unwrapping wBTC (Wrapped Bitcoin) using the OPNet protocol.
 Unwrapping